GandhiCloudLab/waiops-topology-merge-rules-blog/readme.md

 4. There are 2 resources with `ilender-user`.
 Each observer created one resource.
 ![MergeRule](./images/image-004.png)

-5. Comparing the `ilender-user` properties created by 2 obseervers,
+5. Comparing the `ilender-user` properties created by 2 observers,
 ![MergeRule](./images/image-005.png)